Hilal El-Helwe

-Hilal Bassam El-Helwe (هلال بسام الحلوة, [ˈhleːl basˈseːm lˈħɪlwe]; born 24 November 1994) is a professional footballer who plays as a forward for the Lebanon national team.
+Hilal Bassam El-Helwe (هلال بسام الحلوة, [ˈhleːl basˈseːm lˈħɪlwe]; born 24 November 1994) is a professional footballer who plays as a forward for German club FC 08 Homburg.
 A versatile forward, he can play both centrally and as a winger on either flank.

 After playing for five years in Germany for TSV Havelse, VfL Wolfsburg II, and Hallescher FC, El-Helwe moved to Greek club Apollon Smyrnis in 2018.
 He returned to Germany in 2019, signing for SV Meppen, with whom he played for two years.
 El-Helwe then moved to Asia in 2021, playing for Al-Faisaly in Jordan, Ahed in Lebanon, and Penang in Malaysia.
+After one season at Bourj in Lebanon, El-Helwe returned to Germany and joined SGV Freiberg in 2024.

 Born in Germany, El-Helwe made his international debut for Lebanon in 2015.
 He scored a brace against North Korea in the 2019 AFC Asian Cup, helping Lebanon win their first-ever game in the competition.

 Early life

 El-Helwe was born to Lebanese parents in Germany; his father had moved to Germany aged seven.
 El-Helwe has relatives living in Lebanon.